-The BEAM was introduced to provide temporary exceptional adjustment aid to farmers in the beef sector in Ireland and is subject to the conditions set out in European Commission implementing regulation.
+The BEAM was introduced to provide temporary exceptional adjustment aid to farmers in the beef sector in Ireland and is subject to the conditions set out in the European Commission implementing regulation.
 The BEAM is funded by a combination of EU aid and Exchequer support and is provided in light of the difficult circumstances that Irish beef farmers have been facing as a result of market volatility and uncertainty.
 The scheme was designed to target aid to those who had been most impacted by the market disturbance for which it was requested.
 The final prepayment checks are still in progress but we envisage that up to €78 million will be paid, of which €28 million will be an Exchequer cost, and a very small part will fall into next year.
 I am seeking €18 million in additional funds and this will be complemented by other savings, mostly by €8 million from the other schemes within the beef sustainability scheme subhead, namely, the beef data and genomics programme, BDGP, and the beef environmental efficiency pilot, BEEP.
 While the BEEP participation levels were slightly lower than we had provided for, at 13,289 participants, it has had a very successful pilot year, which we intend to build on for next year.

 The 2019 budgetary allocations for current expenditure under the agri-environment schemes amount to €228.25 million.
 The expenditure projections were based on paying schemes at the 75% advance rate set out in the EU regulatory framework.
 Owing to the difficult circumstances experienced by farmers, I made a request to the European Commission for approval for Ireland to pay a higher advance payment of 85% for Pillar 2 rural development schemes, which is allowed under EU regulations in exceptional circumstances.
 Accordingly, I am also requesting the committee's approval for funding of a further €7 million to ensure sufficient funding is available to pay a higher advance payment of 85% funding to all farmers who establish their eligibility under these schemes.
 At this point, we have already paid 43,000 participants their advance payment.
 This is the highest number of GLAS participants and the additional funding we seek will bring the number paid by the year end to about 45,200 participants, who we would envisage being eligible at year end.

-On the capital side, I am heartened that despite all the challenges and uncertainties faced by the sector, participation in TAMS continues to grow and I am seek to allocate it an additional €7 million to allow for the continuation of payments of claims over the next few weeks because the €70 million funding for 2019 is now exhausted.
+On the capital side, I am heartened that despite all the challenges and uncertainties faced by the sector, participation in TAMS continues to grow and I am seeking to allocate it an additional €7 million to allow for the continuation of payments of claims over the next few weeks because the €70 million funding for 2019 is now exhausted.